Please note, not all classes are available each semester. Please check with advisors for the most up-to-date list of courses.

 Course explores the historical development and impact of U.S. public welfare, child welfare, employment, and health social service programs.
 Course analyzes values and assumptions that formed the foundations of social welfare policy and explores the social, economic, political, and cultural context in which these policies developed and their potential future.
 Prerequisite: Graduate classification.

-PSAA 636: Grant and Contract Management for the Public and Nonprofit Sector
+PSAA 636: Grant and Project Management for the Public and Nonprofit Sector

 PSAA 642: Ethics in Public Policy